bonoj/Arcana/README.md

 # Arcana

-A 2D playspace for weird and wonderful projectile behavior.
+A 2D playspace for projectiles with weird and wonderful behavior.